Chhoungchhav/Bookstore-Management-System/README.md

     // Handle IO exceptions, e.g., if the file cannot be created or written to e.printStackTrace();
 }
-- **mistype input**: We use try and catch NumberFormatException to check whether the user input the correct type of data format try {
+- **mistype input**: We use try and catch NumberFormatException to check whether the user input the correct type of data format<br/>
+try {
     int tmpID = Integer.parseInt(idField.getText());
     String tmpName = nameField.getText();